Antelope jackrabbit: Behaviour and ecology

+Diet

 The antelope jackrabbit feeds on cacti, grasses, mesquite leaves and other leafy vegetation.
 This species has been observed digging and eating soil in an attempt to intake minerals and other nutrients.
 They can be classified as folivores and graminivores.

 Reproduction

 Antelope jackrabbits breed from December to September and the gestation period is roughly six weeks long.
 Females have up to four litters per year ranging from one to five individuals.
-A baby hare, called a leveret, is born precocial; its eyes are open, it is active, and covered with fur.
+A baby hare, called a leveret, is born precocial; its eyes are open, it is active, and it is covered with fur.
 Young are born in shallow dirt nests that are formed by scraping the surface of the ground.
+The leverets reach sexual maturity at roughly 6 months of age.

-Threats
+Threats and conservation

-Known predators of the antelope jackrabbit include bobcats, coyotes, and golden eagles.
-Since antelope jackrabbits attract predators that are also a threat to livestock, they are hunted by humans to reduce potential problems.
-This species is also hunted for human consumption or for their valuable pelt.

-Habitat loss also poses a threat to antelope jackrabbits because agricultural expansion is interfering with their habitats.
-Grazing livestock reduce the abundance of grasses and herbaceous plants in areas where antelope jackrabbits reside.